ajaygandecha/tailwindcss-workshop/README.md

 Ultimately, this workshop aims to expose TailwindCSS to UNC Computer Science students, introduce them to CSS utility frameworks and how using such frameworks might enhance their web development skills and workflow, showcase practical usecases for using CSS utility frameworks over vanilla CSS, highlight the importance of UI/UX design for web applications, and ultimately inspire them to use such frameworks to enhance the style and UI/UX of their own web development projects in the future.

-*The TailwindCSS workshop is being developed by Ajay Gandecha as part of **COMP 495: Mentored Research** at UNC-Chapel Hill with Professor Kris Jordan.
-This workshop aims to be part of a larger collection of learning experiences and workshops compiled by the **UNC Computer Science Experience Lab (CSXL)**, which aspires to inform, teach, and potentially further enrich the UNC Computer Science undergraduate student community.
-We will use these learning experiences to research effective and engaging teaching strategies to each concepts in computer science.*

 ## Prerequisites and Tools

 Students with **basic knowledge of HTML and CSS** would be able to attend this workshop without any difficulty, including students currently enrolled in *COMP 110: Introduction to Programming and Data Science* or higher.